About

 Early admission

-UOW Early Admission is our early offer program for students completing Year 12 during 2023.
+UOW Early Admission is our early offer program for students completing Year 12 during 2025.
 When you apply for Early Admission, UOW looks beyond your ATAR and considers your unique skills and experiences, alongside your Year 11 results, so you can receive an offer to study at UOW before you sit your final exams.

-To apply for Early Admission you must be completing an Australian senior secondary qualification (eg. HSC or interstate equivalent), or completing the IB Diploma in Australia.
+To apply for Early Admission you must be completing an Australian senior secondary qualification (eg. NSW HSC or interstate equivalent), or completing the IB Diploma in Australia.

-Applications for Early Admission open on Monday 19 June18 and close on Friday 11 August.
+Applications for Early Admission open on Monday 16 June18 and close on Friday 8 August.

 To apply, visit the UOW Early Admission website.